StefFrustagli/board_gamers_vault/TESTING.md

 ## Manual testing

+Testing Stripe
+To test the checkout process use the Stripe test card details:

 ## User Stories completion

 To check User Stories completion, please refer to the [Kanban Board]().

+### Acceptance criteria testing

+DA AGGIUNGERE

 ## Automated testing
 The functionalities tested were: